TarandeepNandhra/bankTechTest/README.md

 - Used logic to calculate a user's balance, rather than duplicating information by storing balance as an instance variable
 - User now only interacts with Bank class.
 - Feature test is working but could not find a way to test on stdout (so returning as a string also)
+- Allowed for a negative balance, as specification does not explicitly rule this out

 ## Rough user stories
 - card starts with balance 0
 - user can deposit money to card
 - user can only withdraw an amount < than current balance, otherwise throws an error
 - After a successful deposit or withdrawal, card stores transaction history (date, deb or cred/ balance after)
 - bank class creates and stores instances of card class
 - bank generates a user's statement using their instance of card
 - statement is generated in reverse chronological order.